Linda-ui/orbital_HeBao/README.md

      -d '{"msg":"hello"}'
      -w '\n'
 ```
-You should see the new method working and returns a response with both the string message and its length.
+You should see the new method working and returning a response with the string message and length plus 100.
 ```shell
 {"err_code":0,"err_message":"success","msg":"hello","strlen":105}
 ```
 You have successfully updated the service without restarting the gateway.
 <br></br>

-### Delete a service
+### Delete the Service
-Simply remove the `length.thrift` from the `/idl` subdirectory, and clean up the rest of the generated server code by deleting all the files.
+Remove the `length.thrift` from the `/idl` subdirectory, and clean up the rest of the generated server code by deleting all the files.
 Perform a test to the deleted `length` service:
 ```shell
 curl -X POST http://localhost:8080/gateway/length/LengthMethod \